Security settings

 Authentication key management

-1. Access the NAVER Cloud Platform portal.
+1. Connect to NAVER Cloud Platform portal.

-3. When the login screen appears, enter your ID and password, then click the [Log in] button.
+3. When the Login screen appears, enter your ID and password, then click the [Log-in] button.

-4. Click the My Page menu at the top center and then the Manage account menu.
+4. Click the My page menu at the top center and then the Manage account menu.

 5. Enter the current password one more time to protect your information, then click the [OK] button.